jytug/jytug.github.io/posts/2017-09-06-interpreter-p1.markdown

 {\left \langle \texttt{while } b \texttt{ do } S, s \right \rangle \Rightarrow s''}
 $$

-This is it!
-Now we have a mathematical model for what a program written in `Tiny` might mean.
-Time to roll up our sleeves and head to the implementation.
+And that would be all!
+We have constructed a very simple mathematical model for the semantics of `Tiny`'s semantics.
+In the next post, we will use this model to implement an actual interpreter for this language, possibly using some cheats for I/O.